 Angelo Christian: I read about 4-5 books a month.
 The last one I read was Dream Big.

 Joe Fairless: Best ever deal you’ve done?

-Joe Fairless: What’s a mistake you’ve made on a transaction?
+Joe Fairless: What’s a mistake you’ve made in real estate?

-Joe Fairless: Well, you get a pass on that because you’re from an engineering background. [laughter] What’s the best ever way you like to give back?
+Joe Fairless: Best ever way you like to give back?

-Joe Fairless: And how can the Best Ever listeners learn more about your company?
+Joe Fairless: And how can the Best Ever listeners learn more about what you’ve got going on with your company?

-Joe Fairless: Yes.
-121 units in approximately 12 months, just over a year – congrats on that, and best of luck on the new acquisition.
+Joe Fairless: Cool.
+Well, I enjoyed our conversation.
+I’m looking forward to staying in touch.
 I hope you have a best ever day, and we’ll talk to you soon.

 Angelo Christian: Yes, sir.
 Take care, thank you so much.